matthewoden/keyevents-npm/README.md

 ```

-The object's key is the human-readable version of a an event.which keycode.
-Currently, everything runs on keydown, so you'll probably want to include a timeout in your method to handle long presses.
+The object's key is the human-readable version of an event.which keycode.
+Currently everything runs on keydown, so you'll probably want to include a timeout in your method to handle long presses.

 ### Methods

 #### this.componentKeyEvents()
-This follows the react.js pattern of getInitialState and getDefaultProps, in that it should return an object of keys and events.
+This follows the react.js pattern of getInitialState() and getDefaultProps(), in that it should return an object (shown above).
+Object keys should map to the values shown in the Key Mapping section below.
+Each key should have a method attatched to it.

-#### this.destoryKeyEvents()
+#### this.destroyKeyEvents()
-this removes all keydown event listners
+this removes all keydown event listners.
+Runs automatically on componentWillUnmount.

 #### this.createKeyEvents()
 this reinitializes keydown event listeners.
+Runs automatically on componentWillMount.

 ### Key Mapping